traefik/traefik/docs/configuration/backends/servicefabric.md

 #### Property Manager

-Set Labels with the property manager API to overwrite and add labels, while your service in running.
+Set Labels with the property manager API to overwrite and add labels, while your service is running.
 Here is an example of adding a frontend rule using the property manager API.

 ```shell
 curl -X PUT \